History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: 1460 Old Bridge across the River Camel

-Reverend Lovibond, vicar of Egloshayle, was disturbed by the number of animals and people who died crossing the river, and determined to build a bridge to make the crossing safe.
+Reverend Lovibond, the vicar of Egloshayle, was disturbed by the number of animals and people who died crossing the river and determined to build a bridge to make the crossing safe.
 Construction took 8 years, and the bridge was opened in 1468.

 In Egloshayle is the inn 'The Earl of St. Vincent', one of the oldest in Britain, with roots going back to the 12th century.
 Three miles outside town is the lovely stately home of Pencarrow House, while the Elizabethan manor of Prideaux Place is only 5 miles away.

 There are several paid parking areas close to the town centre, and more close to the start of the Camel Trail.
 Several businesses serve Trail users with bicycles for hire.